Healthcare Innovation Showcase

 12:30 PM - 12:59 PM (29 mins)

-- Addressing affordability, accessibility, and digital literacy.
+- Addressing affordability, accessibility, and digital literacy to ensure equitable adoption of digital and AI-powered healthcare services.

 The Cyber Shield in Action: Securing Ontario’s Healthcare Nervous System